About The Shelley Gautier Para-Sport Foundation

 Programs and Services

-There are significant challenges and barriers for people with disabilities entering and participating in team and individual sports.
+There are significant challenges and barriers for people living with disabilities entering and participating in team and individual sports.
 These barriers include financial, physical and lack of suitable access to transportation, equipment, facilities, coaches and support people.

-Our mandate is to break down the barriers that prevent people with disabilities from fully participating in sports by developing the facilities, equipment, programs, and support people to help individuals to fully participate in community activities.
+Our mandate is to break down the barriers that prevent people living with disabilities from fully participating in sports by developing the facilities, equipment, programs, and support people to help individuals to fully participate in community activities.

 We believe in the benefits of recreational sports to get people active and improve health and fitness while having fun.

-We help to raise awareness and address the unique challenges and needs of participants with disabilities by leveraging the resources currently available to us to build inclusive para-sports programs.
+We help to raise awareness and address the unique challenges and needs of participants living with disabilities by leveraging the resources currently available to us to build inclusive para-sports programs.

 Persons with Disabilities